IBM/maximo-labs/MkDocs/monitor_csv_importer_8.6/docs/adjust_script.md

 5. Scroll down and you will see two sections where you can enter data.</br>
 The first `"line"` section is populated with some simulated data which is in the same order as the CSV file data you will be using soon.
 The second section is where the SQL statement is being created which will be used to inject that data into the DB2 Warehouse.</br>
-You can leave these sections untouched for now, as this excercise will use provided CSV files that matches that data set - Click on `Done` or `Cancel` to close the function node.
+You can leave these sections untouched for now, as this excercise will use the provided CSV files that matches that data set - Click on `Done` or `Cancel` to close the function node.
 ![Describe Sections](/img/monitor_csv_importer_8.6/Adjust_15.png)</br></br>
-6. Click on the `Inject 1 row` inject node.
+6. Deploy the script and click on the `Inject 1 row` inject node.
 ![Inject 1 row](/img/monitor_csv_importer_8.6/Adjust_16.png)</br></br>
 7. My first try failed due to wrong password as you can see in the debug pane.</br>
 The second attempt was successful as shown in the red box.</br>